Skip to main content

 Mapped: The Toughest Areas to Get Planning Permission

 Whether you’re working on a development project, paving your front garden or extending your home, you may need to get planning permission.
 After all, your local council will need to assess the potential impact on the surrounding area and ensure that your project complies with relevant regulations.
 However, certain areas have different planning constraints that can make it difficult to get applications green-lit.
 In some cases, the local community may simply disapprove of your plans.
-That is why GB Concrete & Pump have identified the toughest areas to secure planning permission.
-Read on for the full lowdown.

 Regions With the Lowest Approval Rate